isabelochoaco/isabelochoaco/README.md

 - 👋 Hi, I’m @isabelochoaco
 - 📚 I’m interested in learning new skills, travelling, sports
-- 💡 I’m currently improvingmy coding and analytics skills
+- 💡 I’m currently improving my coding and analytics skills
 - 💞️ I’m looking to collaborate on projects that allow me grow in my tech career
 - 📫 How to reach me isabelochoaco@gmail.com / 👩‍💻LinkedIn: https://www.linkedin.com/in/isabel-ochoa-545645170/
 - 📸 instagram: isabelochoaco